How to find free books online, find free PDF books online. Search for books you want, plus magazines and newspapers, free online.

 Borrowing from Internet Archive

-Internet Archive Books has 3 million books still in copyright available for borrowing online.
-When you open a book’s webpage there, you are usually offered the option to borrow for 1 hour or 14 days.
-You need a free account to do either.
+As mentioned above, Internet Archive Texts to Borrow has 4 million books still in copyright available for borrowing online.
+When you open a book’s webpage there, you are normally offered the option to borrow for 1 hour.
+Sometimes there is an option to borrow for 14 days.
+You need a free account at Internet Archive to do either.
 You can borrow for 1 hour repeatedly.
-If you are not given the option to borrow for 14 days, that copy may have been lent to another user.
-Try searching for the title, to see if there’s another copy available.

 Google Books

-For free books, download options vary.
+Some books at Google Books are free.
+Their download options vary.
 Some books allow only PDF or plain-text download, while some books provide options for e-reader formats.
 The options are found at the gear icon at the top right corner.

 Open Access Resources Library Research Guide